msouffrant1/cdc-covid-deaths-plots/README.md

-Title: United States COVID-19 Deaths by Sex and Age
+Title - United States COVID-19 Deaths by Sex and Age

 Creator: Michael Souffrant, Center of Disease Control and Prevention (CDC)